yugabyte/yugabyte-db/docs/content/v1.3/develop/learn/strings-and-text.md

 ### Casting

-When you are working with text that has been entered by users through an application, ensure that YugaByte understands that it is working with a text input.
+When you are working with text that has been entered by users through an application, ensure that Yugabyte understands that it is working with a text input.
 All values should be cast unless they can be trusted due to other validation measures that have already occurred.

 Start YSQL and you can see the impacts of casting.